 Apple cider vinegar, which is made from fermented apple juice [source] has quite the reputation for being a gentle and trusted natural health product, and as such I’ve had a few moms tell me that they have used apple cider vinegar with their cloth diaper laundry and it’s worked out.

 If apple cider vinegar works for you, fill ‘yer boots I say!
 The last thing I want to do is poo-poo anything that’s working for someone and doesn’t do any real harm.
-With that said, using a vinegar like apple cider vinegar, balsamic vinegar, red wine vinegar, or malt vinegar, which all have dark colours and strong scents, instead of plain white vinegar, can have some drawbacks including:
+With that said, using vinegar with a dark color and a strong scent, like apple cider vinegar, balsamic vinegar, red wine vinegar, or malt vinegar, instead of plain white vinegar, can have some drawbacks including:

 - Stains.
 If poured right on the fabric, darker vinegars can stain fabrics, though this is usually easy to fix with some sun.